-Discover how you can improve the family histories you have inherited by critically reading each chapter to extract questions that you must answer.
-This blog post expands on the questions covered in the video.
+Improve the family histories you have inherited by critically reading each chapter to extract questions that you must answer.

 If you have followed all of the above family history writing tips and you want to add more creativity, then watch this video entitled “Adding Drama to Your Family History Writing Projects“